Masters in Applied Psychological Science (Co-op)

 The key program goals include:

-• application of psychological methods and knowledge to the development and improvement of social programs.
+- application of psychological methods and knowledge to the development and improvement of social programs and applied research.

-• development of program evaluation skills that are broadly applicable across all types of social programs (e.g., government, industry, community, health, education and justice systems).
+- development of program evaluation skills that are broadly applicable across all types of programs (e.g., government, industry, community, health, education and justice systems).

 Admission

 Application forms can be filled out on-line.
-Students are asked to submit their applications by February 1st, keeping in mind that files (including letters of reference) will also need to be evaluated at that time.
+The deadline to apply is February 1.
+Late applications may be considered if openings are available.
 Letters of reference should be submitted directly to the School of Graduate Studies on the appropriate forms.
 Admission decisions are normally made by April 1.
-Late applications may be considered if openings are available.

 Program of Study